What is an Intrauterine Device?

 - The released progesterone or copper creates changes in the cervical mucus and inside the uterus that kills sperm or makes them immobile.

-- Changes the lining of the uterus, preventing implantation should fertilization occur.
-Ethical Consideration.
+- The IUD changes the lining of the uterus, preventing implantation should fertilization occur.
+It is important to consider the ethical implications of this third method.

 How Do You Use an Intrauterine Device?